abhinavverma-sf/ai-assistant/ai-assistant/README.md

 Go to `projects` folder <br/>

 It has a library named `ai-assistant` <br/>

  To build the library: `npm run build-library` <br/>

+ Now,At the root level the build will be successful at `dist/ai-assistant` <br/>

  To pack the library for targz: `npm run pack-lib` <br/>

+ Now,At the root level the targz will be successfully created at `dist/ai-assistant/ai-assistant-0.0.1.tgz` <br/>

 It has a application named `demo-sandbox` <br/>
 Purpose: It serves as demo application to utilize the `ai-assistant` library <br/>